ducviettiendoan/db-cache-sync/README.md

 ## Description and Motivation

-### 1. Single Service: Lazy load + write through = significantly improving read operations
+### 1. Single Service: Lazy load + write-through = significantly improving read operations

 ![Lazy Load + Write Through](/images/single-service-diagram.png)

 ### 2. Multiple Services:

-Consider a microservice architecture with two separated services (A and B) sharing the same DB.
+Consider a microservice architecture with two separate services (A and B) sharing the same DB.
 A common challenge arises when designing systems: How can service A's cache sync up with the shared DB if service B modifies it?
-Direct modification of service A's cache by service B is not ideal due to the key principles of microservice architecture is decoupling.
+Direct modification of service A's cache by service B is not ideal due to the key principle of microservice architecture is decoupling.
 One solution is to use a separate service to establish communication when the database undergoes any modification.
 Hence, Kafka is a suitable tool for real-time data synchronization.

 ![Microservices Architecture](/images/multiple-service-diagram.png)

 ### 3. Improve availability and scalability
-By tracing and monitoring sb service when interacts with high amount of requests from external service (sa), one sb server could surely be overloaded.
-Hence, it optimize the workflow for this database cache sync simulation we want manage multiple services/docker containers with Kubernetes using Minikube open source.
-Using the LoadBalancer service to produce sb server replicas allows better availablity and scalability helping the Redis cache service sync up with Postgres better in real-time.
+By tracing and monitoring sb service when it interacts with high amount of requests from external service (sa), one sb server could surely be overloaded.
+Hence, to optimize the workflow for this database cache sync simulation, we want to manage multiple services/docker containers with Kubernetes using Minikube open source.
+Using the LoadBalancer service to manage workloads of sb server replicas allows better availablity and scalability, helping the Redis cache service sync up with Postgres better in real-time.
 All of the used resources are configured in **resource.yml**.
 Inside each service folder, there is also a **k8s.yml** file to create the server service (with provisioned resource) in the same K8s cluster.

 **WRITE THROUGH CACHE DESIGN**
 ![Write Through cache design](/images/wt.png)